Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 The forests have the Santojen Lenkki Trail, which leads directly to Yyteri’s fitness stairs and observation deck.
 Nearby is also the Huikee Trampoline Park, which is only open during the summer.

-The sea views can be appreciated from the numerous restaurants sprinkled around, or vacation rentals for your accommodation.
+Sea views can be appreciated from the numerous restaurants sprinkled around or from vacation rentals.

-Camping is another excellent option to enjoy the beach, however, it can get a bit expensive: two people per tent for one night averages around 32 euros.
+Camping is another excellent option to enjoy the beach; however, it can get a bit expensive: two people per tent for one night averages around 32 euros (34.50 USD).

 Yyteri is a local favorite for hiking, fat biking, windsurfing, stand-up paddle boarding, kite surfing, and even horseback riding!
-The shallow waters at the start of the beach are also family-friend.
+The shallow waters at the start of the beach are also family-friendly.

 14. Hanko

-The Love Path is 1.5 kilometers in length and leads you along the Puistovuoret and cape, where you can take a breather for some more breathtaking views of the Baltic Sea.
+The Love Path is 1.5 kilometers (1 mile) in length and leads you along the Puistovuoret and Cape, where you can take a breather for some more breathtaking views of the Baltic Sea.

 The Peikon Polku nature trail leads through a hazel grove at the northern end of the peninsula.